 “So where are those three mountains?”
 I wondered when I recently got out of the train at the railway station of Driebergen (meaning “three mountains).
 They were not there, of course.
 The nearby Utrechtse Heuvelrug (Utrecht Ridge) is at its highest point, the Amerongse Berg (Mount Amerongen), only 70 meters above sea level.
-In any other country such elevations would not be considered a mountain or a hill, but at most a gentle rise in the landscape.
+In any other country such elevations would not even be considered a hill, but at most a gentle rise in the landscape.
 But in the Dutch context, these are mountains.

-I realized that the Netherlands, which are as flat as a well-laid laminate floor, have remarkably many towns and villages with “berg” (mountain) in their names.
+I realized that the Netherlands have remarkably many towns and villages with “berg” in their names.
 I could think of at least ten; if I did my best I might even get to twenty.

 Consulting Wikipedia, my boldest expectations were exceeded; on the list of Dutch places there are no less than 72 mountainous names.
 Well, some of them are hamlets with just a few houses.
 But quite a few are towns and villages of considerable size.
 Steenbergen, Zevenbergen, Bergen op Zoom… Bergen, another Bergen, Muiderberg, Geertruidenberg, Hillegersberg, Soesterberg, Hardenberg, Woudenberg, Bergschenhoek, Berg en Dal, Bergeijk and more.